 There are many choices of A-levels that are suitable for History of Art, although Italian, German, Greek, Latin, French, History, or English would all provide a useful preparation for the course.
 An A-level in History of Art is not necessary: what the interviewers will be looking for in candidates is not specialist knowledge but intellectual potential, visual sensitivity, and evidence of enthusiasm for the subject.

 History of Art is one of the smallest subjects at Cambridge and Trinity would expect to accept about two or three applicants each year.
 The College’s Director of Studies is Professor Alyce Mahon, the Department’s specialist in Modern and Contemporary art.
-Applicants will normally have a subject-based interview with Dr Mahon and a general academic interview with the Tutor for Admissions.
+Applicants will normally have a subject-based interview with Dr Mahon and another member of staff.
 The typical conditional offer is A*AA.